TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 ## Education

+- **PhD in Computational Material Science** from the University of Central Florida.
 - **Master's degree in Physics** from the University of Central Florida, focused on computational material design.
 - **Master's degree** from the National and Kapodistrian University of Athens, with a focus on computational physics.